 I was born in Bulgaria, in the dark times of compulsory communism and atheism, to an average family of a father, a chemical engineer and local party apparatchik, and a mother who worked at a chemical plant as quality control.
 My paternal grandmother was an underground Christian convert, who had prayed for my salvation.
 It was a time of hopelessness and spiritual bondage.

 I grew up and was educated in the totalitarian atheist school system.
-I could not reconcile my need for answers to my fundamental existential questions and the fact that the system never game me any; neither did they bother to recognize that such question were of importance.
+I could not reconcile my need for answers to my fundamental existential questions and the fact that the system never provided such; neither did they bother to recognize that such a question was of importance.

 At the age of 25, I was tired of being anguished by my fruitless search for meaning and internal peace.
 I had no relief from the haunting fear of death and the chronic, inexplicable guilt I had felt ever since age 9.
-Yet, during that year I found the way out.
+During that year of my life, I found the way out of this internal prison.
 I was told the gospel of Jesus Christ.

-Becoming a Christian in a blasphemous and atheist environment is a paradigm shift which leaves lasting impression not only on the convert (me in this case) but on his relatives and friends.
+Becoming a Christian in an idolatrous and atheist environment is a paradigm shift which leaves a lasting impression not only on the convert (me in this case) but on his relatives and friends.
 Although my conversion to Christ was never a popular decision among my friends and family it has been the sole event in my life which marked the leaving of darkness and entering into light.

 Through Jesus Christ, I received utter freedom from sin, confusion, moral uncertainty, and spiritual nonsense.
 Most importantly — I was free from the fear of death.
 “For it is appointed for a man to die once, then judgment” (Heb.
 9:27)